Petermuturi/dark-youtube-theme/README.md

 https://chrome.google.com/webstore/detail/dark-youtube-theme/djhcepodfooinnfhfccmoeabagbjchhg

+Disclaimer:

-Disclaimer: I got that icon from https://www.iconfinder.com/icons/104445/video_youtube_icon, it was created by Picons.me and it's free for commercial use.
+I got that main icon from https://www.iconfinder.com/icons/104445/video_youtube_icon, it was created by Picons.me and it's free for commercial use.

+I got the puppy eyes icon from http://thenounproject.com/term/puppy-eyes/30086/, it was created by Joe Shelton and it's licensed under CC Attribution 3.0 (CC BY 4.0)